 Students arrive at school with a variety of backgrounds, interests, and abilities.
 This means that a one-size-fits-all approach to instruction is ineffective, probably counterproductive, and perhaps even unethical.
-If the goal of instruction is to provide an opportunity for all students to learn, then the instructional practices that teachers choose to employ in the classroom matter - and matter greatly.
-In an analysis of educational productivity in the United States and other countries, teachers' classroom instruction was identified as one of the most significant variables having a great effect on student affective, behavioral, and cognitive outcomes.
-For instance, the instructional practice of reinforcement has a magnitude of 1.17 standard deviations on educational outcomes.
+If the goal of instruction is to provide an opportunity for all students to learn, then the instructional practices that teachers choose to employ in the classroom matter - and matter greatly.455 In an analysis of educational productivity in the United States and other countries, teachers' classroom instruction was identified as one of the most significant variables having a great effect on student affective, behavioral, and cognitive outcomes.456 For instance, the instructional practice of reinforcement has a magnitude of 1.17 standard deviations on educational outcomes.
 The effect of cues, engagement, and corrective feedback is approximately one standard deviation each.
-Personalized and adaptive instruction, tutoring, and diagnostic-prescriptive methods also have strong effects on student-learning, with effect sizes of .57 (i.e., 22 percentile gain), .45 (i.e., 17 percentile gain), .40 (i.e., 16 percentile gain), and .33 (i.e., 13 percentile gain), respectively.
+Personalized and adaptive instruction, tutoring, and diagnostic-prescriptive methods also have strong effects on student-learning, with effect sizes of .57 (i.e., 22 percentile gain), .45 (i.e., 17 percentile gain), .40 (i.e., 16 percentile gain), and .33 (i.e., 13 percentile gain), respectively.457

 An essential aspect of effective instruction that helps build and sustain student engagement is relevance of the instruction.
-Making instruction relevant to real-world problems is among the most powerful instructional practices a teacher can use to increase student-learning.
-This kind of instruction allows students to explore, inquire, and meaningfully construct knowledge of real problems that are relevant to their lives.
+Making instruction relevant to real-world problems is among the most powerful instructional practices a teacher can use to increase student-learning.458 This kind of instruction allows students to explore, inquire, and meaningfully construct knowledge of real problems that are relevant to their lives.
 Moreover, students are motivated and engaged when their learning is authentic, especially when the real-world tasks performed have personalized results.
-Research indicates that students have higher achievement when the focus of instruction is on meaningful conceptualization, especially when it emphasizes their own knowledge of the world.
-The students have higher achievement when the focus of instruction is on meaningful conceptualization, especially when it emphasizes their own knowledge of the world.
+Research indicates that students have higher achievement when the focus of instruction is on meaningful conceptualization, especially when it emphasizes their own knowledge of the world.459

-Questioning can be another highly effective instructional tool when used properly.
-In particular, the types of questions asked, wait-time, and types of responses play a role in the propitious use of questioning.
-There are substantial differences in the adept use of questioning between effective teachers and ineffective teachers.
+Questioning can be another highly effective instructional tool when used properly.460 In particular, the types of questions asked, wait-time, and types of responses play a role in the propitious use of questioning.461 There are substantial differences in the adept use of questioning between effective teachers and ineffective teachers.
 On the negative side, in a study of mathematics classrooms, Craig and Cairo found that teachers asked more than 99% of the questions.
-They also found that teachers tended to provide little wait-time, asked recall-and-use questions, and designated a particular student to answer a question.
-On the positive side, one case study found that teachers deemed effective asked approximately seven times higher cognitive-level questions than those considered ineffective.
+They also found that teachers tended to provide little wait-time, asked recall-and-use questions, and designated a particular student to answer a question.462 On the positive side, one case study found that teachers deemed effective asked approximately seven times higher cognitive-level questions than those considered ineffective.463

 Effective teachers ask questions that are sensitive to students' differential levels of learning abilities, and those that are more closely aligned with learning outcomes and learning activities.
 Effective teachers try to accommodate their teaching to students of different levels.
-They take
+They take students' individual needs into account while differentiating the learning objectives, learning activities, and assessments, so that ALL students can engage with meaningful learning.
+Effective teachers have also been found to be more self-reflective and critical about their own classroom instruction.
+They are more adept in planning, evaluating,